AgileRL/AgileRL/docs/llm_finetuning/environments.rst

 ``RolloutEnv`` builds on a few small pieces you can use directly if you need to:

-* :class:`LocalEnvClient <agilerl.llm_envs.LocalEnvClient>` — the in-process backend:
+* :class:`LocalEnvClient <agilerl.llm_envs.openenv.LocalEnvClient>` — the in-process backend:
   drives a local env's ``reset`` / ``step`` directly (no server, no socket).
 This is what :meth:`RolloutEnv.local` uses.
-* :class:`OpenEnvSessionClient <agilerl.llm_envs.OpenEnvSessionClient>` — the WebSocket
+* :class:`OpenEnvSessionClient <agilerl.llm_envs.openenv.OpenEnvSessionClient>` — the WebSocket
   backend: a synchronous client holding one ``/ws`` session against a server, which backs each session with its own env instance.
 (An async caller, e.g. a Ray actor, gets its concurrency from the actor boundary, not the client.)
-* :class:`OpenEnvServer <agilerl.llm_envs.OpenEnvServer>` — the building block for hosting
+* :class:`OpenEnvServer <agilerl.llm_envs.openenv.OpenEnvServer>` — the building block for hosting
   a local env *as a URL* (``start`` / ``stop``, or as a context manager) and reading its ``base_url``; a container, a Ray actor, or a script stands one up.
 Pass ``env`` for one shared env, or ``make_env`` with ``max_concurrent_envs`` for a fresh env per session.

 .. code-block:: python

-   from agilerl.llm_envs import OpenEnvSessionClient, OpenEnvServer
+   from agilerl.llm_envs.openenv import OpenEnvSessionClient, OpenEnvServer

    with OpenEnvServer(GuessEnv()) as server:
        client = OpenEnvSessionClient(server.base_url)